DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 Elven shrine maiden spread her hands.

-"This land belongs to foreign gods.
+"This land belongs to sidhes.
 We're in the east of great continent, while cryptids like dragons reside in the west.
 They are on completely opposite sides of the continent."